Kekotron-Terminal/KekotronTerminal/README.md

 Poll rate can be reduced to your liking.
 Minimum value: 0.05s

 ### 4. Block explorer API keys
-  It is recommended that you obtain a free API key from Etherscan and Arbiscan in order to allow Kekotron to fetch contract ABIs.
+  It is recommended that you obtain a free API key from Etherscan, Arbiscan, etc. in order to allow Kekotron to fetch contract ABIs without rate limit.
   1. [Sign up on Etherscan](https://etherscan.io/register)
   2. Copy [your API key](https://etherscan.io/myapikey)
   3. Paste it into Kekotron settings menu, save.